wrsBJTU/AAS/README.md

 # AAS
-Simulation results of the paper "A comprehensive Scoring Approach based on Improved Differential Evolution Algorithm"
+Simulation results of the paper "A comprehensive Scoring Approach based on Improved Differential Evolution Algorithm".